The International Relations Major

 The International Relations Minor

 The minor in international relations is the Five College Certificate in International Relations.
-See the Five College Consortium chapter of the catalogue for specific information.
+See the Five College Consortium chapter of the catalog for specific information.